Keefe-Murphy/MoEClust/README.md

 vignette("MoEClust", package="MoEClust")
 ```

-However, if the package is installed from GitHub the vignette is not automatically created.
+However, if the package is installed from GitHub, the vignette is not automatically created.
 It can be accessed when installing from GitHub with the code:

 ```
 devtools::install_github('Keefe-Murphy/MoEClust', build_vignettes = TRUE)